CommunityDiep/server/README.md

-# Community Diep (cDiep)
+# Community Diep (cDiep) server

-This is a version of the popular browser game diep.io that was created by the community in /r/diepio.
+This is a version of the popular browser game diep.io that was created by the community in [/r/Diepio](https://www.reddit.com/r/Diepio/).
 In addition to myself, massive credit goes to:

 - Nylon/ClearlyCoder for creation of the game and mostly all of the equations
 - [/u/Koulatko](https://www.reddit.com/u/Koulatko) for the functions used to render tanks, grids, and more